Adaptive Incremental Mixture Markov chain Monte Carlo: Simulations

 \section{Simulations}

-In this Section, we consider three target distributions: \begin{itemize} \item $\targ_2$, the banana shape distribution used in \cite{haario2001adaptive}; \item $\targ_3$, the ridge like distribution used in \cite{raftery2010}; \item $\targ_4$, the bimodal distribution used in \cite{raftery2010}. \end{itemize} Each of these distributions has a specific feature, resulting in a diverse set of challenging targets. $\targ_2$ is heavy tailed, $\targ_3$ has a narrow and ridge-like support and $\targ_4$ has two distant modes.
-In order to emulate the setup of a real data example, we consider the generic distributions $\targ_2$ and $\targ_4$ in different dimensions: $d\in\{2, 10, 40\}$ for $\targ_2$ and $d\in\{4,10\}$ for $\targ_4$.
-We compare AIMM with several other algorithms that are briefly described in Appendix~\ref{app:alg} using some performance indicators that are defined, explained and justified in Appendix~\ref{app:perf}.
+In this Section, we consider three target distributions: \begin{itemize} \item $\targ_2$, the banana shape distribution used in \cite{haario2001adaptive}; \item $\targ_3$, the ridge like distribution used in \cite{raftery2010}; \item $\targ_4$, the bimodal distribution used in \cite{raftery2010}. \end{itemize} Each of these distributions has a specific feature, resulting in a diverse set of challenging targets: $\targ_2$ is heavy tailed, $\targ_3$ has a narrow, nonlinear and ridge-like support and $\targ_4$ has two distant modes.
+We consider $\targ_2$ and $\targ_4$ in different dimensions: $d\in\{2, 10, 40\}$ for $\targ_2$ and $d\in\{4,10\}$ for $\targ_4$.
+We compare AIMM (Algorithm \ref{alg:aimm}) with several other algorithms that are briefly described in Appendix \ref{app5} using some performance indicators that are also defined, explained and justified in Appendix \ref{app5}.
 We used the following default parameters for AIMM:

 For each scenario, we implemented AIMM with different thresholds $\Wst$ valued around $d$ to monitor the tradeoff between adaptation and computational efficiency of the algorithm.
 In our experience, the choice $\Wst=d$ has worked reasonably well in a wide range of examples.
 As the dimension of the state space increases a higher threshold is required, too many kernels being created otherwise.
-However, a satisfactory choice of $\Wst$ may vary depending on the target distribution and the computational budget.
+However, a satisfactory choice of $\Wst$ may vary depending on the target distribution and the available computational budget.